dilshankarunarathne/docker-notes/README.md

 Hello Docker!
 </code></pre>

-Now, if we want, we can publish this image
+Now, if we want, we can publish this image on DockerHub